 I volunteer at our kids Schoo land I was super excited when we played HedBandz!

+I would say is one of our best family board games of all time.
 We played it even more simply by describing the card to the kids that had it and they had to guess it.
 I often get giddy at dinner time because even our 2 year old likes to play it and we laugh a ton.
 I often get the card that says “Nuts” or “Potato” which seems to make my kids laugh their brains out.

 I also like that sometimes we as parents are challenged which makes our kids feel good to see that just like them we don’t always win and sometimes take a minute to answer questions or guess things.
 I try and use a lot of our daily interactivity to show our kids that there aren’t just superheroes walking around us in life that are better at everything, we simply figure our different skills and tricks to get through life and find the answers we need and seek at times.
 I hope you enjoy it as much as we did!